HSLdevcom/digitransit-site/pages/en/developers/apis/1-routing-api/routes/index.md

 ### <a name="fuzzytrip"></a>Query a trip without its id

+* Query type **fuzzyTrip** can be used to query a trip without its id, if other details uniquely identifying the trip are available
   * This query is mostly useful for getting additional details for vehicle positions received from [the vehicle position API](../../4-realtime-api/vehicle-positions/)

 For example, if the following vehicle position message is received
 ```